 Find the Right Support

-I truly hope these suggestions, and dose of reality, help you stay your path.
-There is huge payoff for finding your way in a healthy lifestyle, but not before some rough road.
-Have faith, and feel free to reach out if you or someone you know needs a little support.
+I hope these suggestions help you stay your path.
+There is huge payoff for finding your way in a healthy lifestyle, and a little rough road is usually how it starts!

 Dr. Lynn Saladino

 I am a New Yorker, clinical psychologist, fitness and food lover, and a woman on a quest to bring a REAL spin to finding balance in hectic lives.
 As my clients know, there isn't much I won't say whether it be about sex, relationships, crappy bosses, or "strange" eating habits.
 The goal of this blog is to share what I'm learning from my unique position as a helper of hundreds to bring you a greater sense of understanding and calm.